cogent3/cogent3/doc/cookbook/alignments.rst

 Extracting sequences using an arbitrary function into a new alignment object
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can use ``takeSeqsIf`` to extract sequences into a new alignment object based on whether an arbitrary function applied to the sequence evaluates to True.
+You can use ``take_seqs_if`` to extract sequences into a new alignment object based on whether an arbitrary function applied to the sequence evaluates to True.
 For example, to extract sequences which don't contain any N bases you could do the following:

 .. doctest::